Does Pre-Workout Make You Poop?

 4. Magnesium

 When it comes to supplements that can make you poop, magnesium is at the top of the list.
-That’s because magnesium draws water into the intestines and stimulates bowel activity.
+That’s because magnesium oxide and magnesium citrate draw water into the intestines and stimulate bowel activity.

 However, only a handful of pre-workout supplements I reviewed contain magnesium, and the dosage is less than the recommended daily intake.
 For example, BSN N.O.-XPLODE contains only 30% of a day’s supply of magnesium.